muhdhanifirfan/2510-ITT440/10% Individual Assignment/M3CS2554C/NURUL'IZZATI BINTI MOHAMMAD ZAKI/README.md

 ## 🏁 Conclusion

-In conclusion, the load testing results show that the **JSONPlaceholder API** is **stable, reliable, and efficient** under different levels of user load.
+In conclusion, the **load testing results** show that the **JSONPlaceholder API** is **stable, reliable, and efficient** under different levels of simulated user load.

-Across all three phases, a total of **5,040 requests** were completed with **no failures**, and an **average response time of only 126 milliseconds**.
+Across all three test phases, **5,040 requests** were successfully completed with **no failures** and an **average response time of only 126 ms**.

-This means the API can handle **concurrent users effectively**, and **Artillery** has proven to be a dependable tool for simulating real-world load conditions.
+This demonstrates that the API can handle **concurrent users effectively**, maintaining consistent performance even as load increases.

-With a proper test design and gradual load increments, we can gain **meaningful and accurate insights** about system performance.
+**Artillery** proved to be a reliable and user-friendly tool for simulating realistic load conditions and capturing detailed performance data.

+With a **structured test plan**, **gradual load scaling**, and **proper monitoring**, meaningful insights into API behavior can be achieved — helping developers better understand system performance under pressure.

 ---